Board of Management

 The Board manages the school.
 Among other things:

-· The Board is appointed by the Patron with the exception of the Parents Representatives.
+- The Board is appointed by the Patron with the exception of the Parents Nominees.
 They are nominated and voted for by the Parents once every four years.

 Board members are not delegates of their electorates.
 They may bring matters to the attention of the Board on behalf of their electorates, but they have no obligation to either report back to their electors or to take instruction from them on how to vote at Board meetings.
 There is a separate and specific procedure for complaints, as detailed separately in the Parents’ Handbook.